 Activate Your OHIO ID

-To get started, it is essential that you activate your OHIO ID.
+To get started, it is essential that you activate your OHIO ID which will also act as your OHIO username.
 You need your OHIO ID to access your OHIO email.
 Your birth date and your personal identification (PID) number (provided in your application acknowledgement letter) are all you need to officially activate your online OHIO access.